The Terry Fox Run is a fundraising event for cancer research. It takes place as an in-person event at Inter River Park in North Vancouver.

 What to Expect and the Running Route

-Exact details about the event in 2024+ are to be confirmed.
-In normal years, the North Vancouver Terry Fox event starts in the small parking lot by the baseball diamond and a couple of the soccer fields at Inter River Park.
-In the starting area there is usually a booth for registrations, another selling souvenirs and a couple of others serving free snacks and drinks.
+In the past, the North Vancouver Terry Fox run started in the small parking lot by the baseball diamond and a couple of the soccer fields at Inter River Park.
+In the starting area there was usually a booth for registrations, another selling souvenirs and a couple of others serving free snacks and drinks.

-Of the 150 to 200 or so participants in a typical year, there are people of all ages and abilities.
+Of the 150 to 200 or so participants in typical years in the past, there are people of all ages and abilities.
 Participants include families with little kids, seniors and every age in between.
 There are serious runners, fast walkers and people who both run and walk.
 There are also others who really take their time.
-It’s a non-competitive event at a beautiful spot.
-It’s also lots of fun and suitable for everyone (except for folks with mobility issues).
+It’s a non-competitive event that takes place at a beautiful spot.

 The Running Route